oisdk/masters-thesis/esop-2024/response.markdown

 - We will include the actual code of the formalisation as an artefact submission alongside the paper itself.
-  We were not sure if we should submit the code with the original draft, and we don't think it is possible to submit it in this rebuttal.
+  We were not sure if we should submit the code with the original submission (since there was a separate artefact submission process), and we don't think it is possible to submit it in this rebuttal.

   The code itself is about 9000 lines, and is typechecked in Cubical Agda version 2.6.2 using the cubical library version 0.3.
-  All theorems in the paper are included in the formalisation, and have been typechecked using the `--safe` flag.
+  All theorems, lemmas, and definitions in the paper are included in the formalisation, and have been typechecked using the `--safe` flag.

 - We will change the example slightly to demonstrate the use of computational univalence better, as described below.

-- We will also address the more minor points made (corrections, typos, etc.)
+- We will also address the more minor points made (corrections, typos, etc.), detailed below.

 ## Response to Points in Multiple Reviews